6 Best Lockdown Games | Wooden Board Games

 Hedgeways is a luxury strategy game where you race to win land by enclosing fields with your colourful wooden hedge tiles.
 Look closely at the hinged box - it's beautifully and ingeniously made from wood too!
 Hedgeways Strategy Game, £26

 Raft & Scupper

 Raft and Scupper is a beautifully hand-crafted, fair trade wooden pirate game created by a Californian professor of philosophy.
 Two pirate crews battle for control of the high seas!
 The aim is to raft together the wooden ship tiles, or to sink - or scupper - four ships before your opponent.
 The set-up of the ship tiles allows for a different scenario every time and all the pieces are presented in a beautiful handmade wooden treasure chest.
 Raft and Scupper, £29

-All these games are made from sustainably-sourced Sheesham wood.
+All these games are sustainably made.
+ET Games creates their products from sustainably-sourced Sheesham wood.
 The wood is sourced from government-managed plantations in India and has "Vriksh" certification, proving it was produced and felled in a sustainable way.
 The games are even packaged sustainably, with Bridget presented in its very own organic cotton bag, Raft & Scupper in a wooden chest, and Pucket and Rollet in a cardboard carry-case.